Remarks on weak amalgamation and large conjugacy classes in non-archimedean groups

 Obviously, in the case that a structure is thick, all its relations $G_i$ are determined by the ordering $\prec$, and so they can be neglected.
 This means that, we can identify thick trees from $\mathcal{T}^\prec_P$ with finite and thick ordered $P$-ultrametric spaces with bp-embeddings as morphisms.
 Note that the relations $K_p$ can be transferred as well: $K_p(t)$ iff $K_p(B')$ for the balls $B'$ in the unique $\PP(B)$ corresponding to the family of all immediate successors of $t$.
 Since both of these subclasses are cofinal in their corresponding classes, and proofs of Theorems \ref{th:1-WAP} and \ref{th:2-noWAP} transfer verbatim to $P$-ultrametric spaces, we get that

 \begin{proposition} For every $P \subseteq \{2,3, \ldots, \NN \}$, the class of partial automorphisms of elements of $\mathcal{T}^\prec_P$ has CAP, and the class of pairs of partial automorphisms of elements of $\mathcal{T}^\prec_P$ does not have WAP.
-In particular, the automorphism group of every generalized ordered Ważewski dendrite has a comeager conjugacy class but it has no comeager $2$-diagonal conjugacy class. \end{proposition}
+In particular, the automorphism group of every generalized ordered Wa\.{z}ewski dendrite has a comeager conjugacy class but it has no comeager $2$-diagonal conjugacy class. \end{proposition}